junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute.
 With written report No. 110-477.
 Minority views filed.
 - 2008-09-22 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute.
 With written report No. 110-477.
 Minority views filed.
 - 2008-09-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 1038.
+- 2008-09-26 — Amendment SA 5673 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Amendment SA 5673 proposed by Senator Whitehouse for Senator Boxer. (consideration: CR S9876) In the nature of a substitute.
+- 2008-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S9874-9876; text of measure as reported in Senate: CR S9874-9876)
+- 2008-09-26 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-26 — Senate amendment agreed to: Amendment SA 5673 agreed to in Senate by Unanimous Consent.
+- 2008-09-26 — Senate amendment proposed (on the floor): Amendment SA 5673 proposed by Senator Whitehouse for Senator Boxer.(consideration: CR S9876)
+- 2008-09-26 — Senate amendment submitted
+- 2008-09-26 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2008-09-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hall (TX) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-27 — Considered under suspension of the rules. (consideration: CR H10177-10181)
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on S. 906.
+- 2008-09-27 — Held at the desk.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Mr. Allen moved to suspend the rules and pass the bill.
+- 2008-09-27 — Received in the House.